Updated: Jul 22

-Micromanagement is a habit rooted in fear, mistrust, and doomed to stunt your child's executive functioning.
+Micromanagement is a habit rooted in fear, distrust, and doomed to stunt your child's executive functioning.
 Here are five clear signs that you are a micromanager, and what to do instead so that you can help your child practice the skills they need for independence.

 In the rare event that you do ask for something to be done, you plan on "fixing it" afterward, or "finishing it" so that it lives up to your standards.
 Either way, your child consistently feels like they've let you down.

 The message you're sending them is: "I don't trust you."

 2. You nag: your child is lazy and disrespectful, and you have to stay on top of them constantly just so they get stuff done.